2017 Har Adar shooting

 On the morning of 26 September 2017, a Palestinian gunman opened fire at Israeli security guards at the entrance gate of Har Adar, an Israeli settlement and affluent residential border community of Jerusalem located largely on the other side of the green line within the West Bank.
-Three Israeli security guards were killed and a fourth was injured.
+Three Israeli security guards were killed and one was injured.
 The gunman was shot dead by the remaining guards.
 The Israeli authorities described the attack as an 'act of terrorism'.

 Background

 Har Adar was initially built adjacent to the Green Line but has grown past it since the 1967 Six-Day War and is now largely located within the West Bank.
 Two hundred Palestinian workers enter the town through the gate where the attack took place daily.
 Around 100,000 Palestinians hold permits that allow them to work in Israel and within Israeli settlements, mostly as manual laborers.

 Attack

 The attack took place as the gunman approached an entrance to Har Adar guarded by a border policeman and two civilian security guards.
 Border policeman Solomon Gavriyah (20) of Be'er Ya'akov was killed, as were civilian security guards Youssef Ottman (25) of Abu Ghosh and Or Arish (25) of Har Adar.
 A fourth man, the head civilian security officer of Har Adar, was injured.
 The attacker was shot and killed.

 Prior to the attack two Machsom Watch activists approached the checkpoint, upon which Gavriyah left the checkpoint and requested they step away.
 Police reported that one of the activists told Ethiopian-Israeli Gavriyah "You are a disgrace", which the activist later denied.
 Upon Gavriyah returning to his post the attacker began shooting.